syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ## Padding

-Padding is used to leave space between the Connector’s end point and the object to where it is connected.
-The `SourcePadding` and `TargetPadding` properties of Connector define the space to be left between the connection end points and the source and target Nodes of Connector.
+Padding is used to leave space between the connector’s end point and the object to where it is connected.
+The `SourcePadding` and `TargetPadding` properties of connector define the space to be left between the connection end points and the source and target nodes of connector.
 Default padding value of source and target point is 0d.

 {% tabs %}
 {% highlight xaml %}